Faculty, Grad Students & Postdocs

 How/Why Research?
 I was driven to research through my curiosity of why people behavior and how our minds work.
 I got into research through searching through different research labs online that had aligned with my different interests.
 I applied to a couple different research positions and the PEP Lab position was the best fit with my interests.

-Research Experience: In Summer 2021, I joined the PEP Lab and spent majority of my time getting to look into how research can have an intersection with different social topics like COVID-19.
-Spring 2022 I completed an independent research project with the PEP Lab on whether nutrition could predict interoceptive awareness in hope to draw connections to bigger social issues like food apartheids.
-Beginning of Spring 2022 I also joined the QUEST project.
+Research Experience: In Summer 2021, I joined the PEP Lab and spent the majority of my time getting to look into how research can have an intersection with different social topics like COVID-19.
+In Spring 2022, I completed an independent research project with the PEP Lab on whether nutrition could predict interoceptive awareness in the hope to draw connections to bigger social issues like food apartheids.
+I joined the QUEST project (within the school of social work at UNC) in the beginning of Spring 2022, and I joined the Herman Lab in the beggining of Summer 2022.

 Student Organizations/Clubs: UNC JOURney, UNC Hospitals, Club Ultimate Frisbee (Electra)